 Graduate Research at ornl (GRO)

-The Graduate Research Program at ORNL (GRO) offers students the opportunity to get a degree from a leading research university while conducting research at ORNL.
+The Graduate Research Program at ORNL (GRO) offers students the opportunity to supplement your degree program from a leading research university by conducting research at ORNL.
 This highly flexible program allows for the student and ORNL scientist to maximize research opportunities at ORNL.

 About the GRO program

-The Graduate Research Program at ORNL (GRO) offers a unique chance to earn a degree from a leading research university, while conducting research at the nation’s largest multiprogram science and technology laboratory.
-From designing revolutionary materials for energy generation, storage, and use to helping to secure cyberspace, you will have the opportunity to conduct basic or applied research that:
+The Graduate Research Program at ORNL (GRO) offers a path by which you can conduct research that contributes to your degree at the nation’s largest multiprogram science and technology laboratory.
+From designing revolutionary energy materials for energy generation, storage, and use to helping to secure cyberspace, you will have the opportunity to conduct basic or applied research that:

 Program Details

-GRO students initially follow course work at their home university, though in some cases they may take specialized courses from other participating universities.
+GRO students follow the course and graduation requirements from their home universities and frequently have finished all their coursework before spending time doing research on the ORNL campus.
+The research GRO students do at ORNL frequently results from or initiates collaborative relationships between the home university and permanent ORNL researchers.
 The program is designed to be flexible in the time spent doing research at the student’s home university and ORNL, and the program offers a unique graduate experience including:

 • Mentorship from faculty and world-leading research scientists.